RichardBronosky/Tic-Tac-Toe/README.rst

 Acceptance criteria
 =======================

-* Quality counts!
-Take your time on your submission; There is technically no time limit!
-A good submission that takes a while will be better than a poor submission that took 1 day.
 * The AI should never lose
 * The submission must include both server & client side code -- no CLI-only or browser-only implementations.
 Play to your strengths, but show us your full range of skills.
+* Quality counts!
+A good submission that takes a while is better than a poor submission quickly.

 Technical notes